 The Semirechensk salamander (Ranodon sibiricus) is an endangered amphibian with a highly restricted range (3).
 It is yellow-brown, dark olive or grey-green in colouration, sometimes with a pattern of dark spots (4) (5).
 The underside of the body is pale pink (5).
-The physical appearance of this species changes depending on the individual’s environment, with individuals usually appearing darker in water and lights on land, especially when the temperature is high (4).
+The physical appearance of this species changes depending on the environment, with individuals usually appearing darker in water and lighter on land, especially when the temperature is high (4).

 The body of the Semirechensk salamander is cylindrical and robust, with between 11 and 13 grooves along each side, which are known as ‘costal grooves’.
 The head is flattened and has large, bulging eyes.
 The tail is long and flattened with a blunt, tapering tip and is longer than or equal to the length of the body (4) (5).
 There are five toes on each of the Semirechensk salamander’s feet (4) (6).

 The male and female Semirechensk salamander are different in appearance, with the variation between the two sexes becoming more prominent during the breeding season (1).
 The tail of the male is higher and longer than that of the female, and the male also has a crest on its back that is higher than the female’s and has an undulating edge.
 The legs and head of the male Semirechensk salamander are stockier than those of the female (4) (5).

 Semirechensk salamander larvae typically have a more robust body than the larvae of other brook-dwelling salamander species (4).

 - Central Asian salamander, Siberian salamander.